otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 is the Prekey Server, as established in this specification.

 There are three things that should be uploaded to the Prekey Server by each
-device: Client Profile, Prekey Profiles and Prekey Messages.
-They are needed for starting a non-interactive DAKE.
-Prekey Profiles are needed as if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the publisher's device) the publisher's long-term secret key, and be able to decrypt messages.
+device: a Client Profile, Prekey Profiles and Prekey Messages.
+These are needed for starting a non-interactive DAKE.
+Prekey Profiles are needed, because if only Prekey Messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, compromise (by for example, getting access to the publisher's device) the publisher's long-term secret key, and then be able to decrypt messages.
 The publisher will never see the messages, and the adversary will be able to decrypt them.
 Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending messages and the adversary compromising the publisher's long-term key.
 This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.

 A Prekey Server can also be used to publish the Client Profile, even if OTRv4 is implemented in the OTRv4-interactive-only mode.
 This should be done in order to achieve deniability properties, as it allows two parties to send and verify each other's Client Profile during the DAKEs without damaging participation deniability for the conversation, since the Client Profile becomes public information.
-Nevertheless, if the network model does not support any kind of central infrastructure, another place can be used to publish, like a server pool (similar to a keyserver pool, where PGP public keys can be published).
+However, if the network model does not support any kind of central infrastructure another place can be used to publish, like a server pool (similar to a keyserver pool, where PGP public keys can be published).

 The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
 If they were not authenticated, malicious